Freeman Elbert Stancil

 Family photo

-Elbert had dark brown hair, brown eyes and was about 5’8”.
-His built was average.
+Elbert, of the Samuel Branch, was born July 10, 1892.
+He had dark brown hair, brown eyes, and was about 5’8”.
+His build was average.
 Elbert graduated from grammar school.
-He had a strong personality and was very self confident.
+He had a strong personality and was very self-confident.

 Flora was the daughter of Josiah Hinnant and Zelphia Barnes.
-She was born March 11, 1895.
+She was born on March 11, 1895.

 Elbert was a tenant farmer for a time.
-Sam had carpenters built a new house for Elbert and Flora.
+Sam had carpenters build a new house for Elbert and Flora.
 The house had two bedrooms.
-The old house Elbert had been living in, was moved and used as his barn.
+The old house Elbert had been living in was moved and used as his barn.

 In 1917, Elbert registered for the WWI draft in Johnston County just before Fernie was born.
 Elbert was farming.

-Sadness came on Oct.
-12, 1918, with the death of Elbert’s wife of almost five years, Flora Hinnant.
+Sadness came on October 12, 1918, with the death of Elbert’s wife of almost five years, Flora Hinnant.
 She had pneumonia.
 Flora was buried in the Howell Cemetery.
-Flora left Elbert with two young sons, Durward (Freeman Durward) born Oct.
-11, 1914, and ‘Fernie’ (Josiah Furnandas) born June 19, 1917.
+Flora left Elbert with two young sons, Durward (Freeman Durward) born on October 11, 1914, and ‘Fernie’ (Josiah Furnandas) born on June 19, 1917.

 Elbert married Annie Viola Renfrow on March 20, 1920.
 Annie was 19 and Elbert was 26.
 Two years later, Annie’s older brother, James Robert Renfrow, married Elbert’s first cousin, Effie Irene Stancil, George Ira Stancil’s daughter.
 It’s interesting that Robert Renfrow also dated Sarah Alice Stancil, Uncle John Archer Stancil’s daughter.

-Elbert was still farming when Durward started to school.
-Elbert raised cotton, corn, tobacco, hay, hogs and chickens.
-It was called a two horse farm because of its size.
+Elbert was still farming when Durward started school.
+Elbert raised cotton, corn, tobacco, hay, hogs, and chickens.
+It was called a two-horse farm because of its size.
 Elbert also took up smoking and preferred cigars.

-Elbert and Annie had three daughters; Thelma Lee was born Nov.
-19, 1921, Eloise Virginia was born Aug.
-28, 1922, and Annie Laurie was born Jan.
-15, 1924.
-Unfortunately Eloise died before her second birthday, on Aug.
-8, 1924, and was buried in the Howell Cemetery.
+Elbert and Annie had three daughters: Thelma Lee, born November 19, 1921; Eloise Virginia, born August 28, 1922; and Annie Laurie, born January 15, 1924.
+Unfortunately, Eloise died before her second birthday, on August 8, 1924, and was buried in the Howell Cemetery.

-In the North Carolina Death Certificates there is an Elizabeth Stancil, daughter of Elbert Stancil, who died on Aug.
-8, 1924, of Pleurisy in Wilson, NC.
+In the North Carolina Death Certificates, there is an Elizabeth Stancil, daughter of Elbert Stancil, who died on August 8, 1924, of pleurisy in Wilson, NC.
 The informant was also Elbert Stancil.
-I believe this is the same child as Eloise Virginia Stancil born Aug.
-28, 1922.
+I believe this is the same child as Eloise Virginia Stancil, born August 28, 1922.
 Dr. L.V.
-Grady first saw her on May 1, 1924 and last saw her alive on Aug.
-8, 1924.
+Grady first saw her on May 1, 1924, and last saw her alive on August 8, 1924.
 She died at 7 pm.
-The undertaker was Thomas Yelverton.
-Co.
-She was buried on Aug.
-9, 1924.
+The undertaker was Thomas Yelverton Co.
+She was buried on August 9, 1924.

 According to the Wilson, NC directory, Elbert and Annie B. Stancil were living at 800 Wilson St., Wilson, NC.
 Elbert was an auto mechanic for Southern Dairies.

-One winter when deep snow covered the ground, Elbert build a sled.
-He hooked his horse to it, and drove over to visit his mother and father and on to Aunt Eva and Uncle George Stancil’s.
+One winter, when deep snow covered the ground, Elbert built a sled.
+He hooked his horse to it and drove over to visit his mother and father and on to Aunt Eva and Uncle George Stancil’s.

-After a time, Thelma, live with her Aunt Alice, her mother's sister and husband, Uncle Dewey Morris in Wilson.
+After a time, Thelma lived with her Aunt Alice, her mother's sister, and husband, Uncle Dewey Morris, in Wilson.
 She was only 4 years old.
-They attended the nearest church which was a Christian Church.
+They attended the nearest church, which was a Christian Church.

 Annie moved several times between NC and VA.
-Finally, Annie Viola Renfrow Stancil remarried on Dec.
-23, 1933, to Dallas Godwin.
-He was a kind lovable man.
+Finally, Annie Viola Renfrow Stancil remarried on December 23, 1933, to Dallas Godwin.
+He was a kind, lovable man.

 On Census Day, April 11, 1930, Elbert and sons Durward and Fernie were boarding with Fannie and Beatrice King in Wilson.
 Fannie was an ice cream maker at the Ice Cream Plant and rented the house.
 Elbert listed his occupation as an auto mechanic.

-Jimmy Stancil, grandson of Josiah and, Leumos’ boy, liked school in Wilson.
+Jimmy Stancil, grandson of Josiah and Leumos’ boy, liked school in Wilson.
 He often walked home with cousins Durward and Lonnie Stancil, Elbert’s boys.
-One day after school, they got muddy in a culvert, Elbert spanked all of them.
+One day after school, they got muddy in a culvert, and Elbert spanked all of them.

 Elbert worked for Southern Dairies as a refrigerator man.
 Jimmy recalled seeing a woman in Elbert’s rental house once.

 In 1930, Elbert married Gladys Pearl Lamm in Emporia, Va.
-Gladys was born Dec.
-14, 1911, the daughter of Isaac Herbert Lamm and Cora Barnes.
+Gladys was born on December 14, 1911, the daughter of Isaac Herbert Lamm and Cora Barnes.

-Shirley Gray was only 1 ½ years old when Gladys took her to see Dr. Bell on Oct.
-22, 1934.
-Before her death she was admitted to Moore Herring Hospital in Wilson.
+Shirley Gray was only 1 ½ years old when Gladys took her to see Dr. Bell on October 22, 1934.
+Before her death, she was admitted to Moore Herring Hospital in Wilson.
 Shirley died of peritonitis at 9:30 p.m. on October 29, 1934.
-She was buried on Oct.
-30, 1934 beside her half sister, Eloise Virginia, in the Howell Cemetery in Wilson County.
+She was buried on October 30, 1934, beside her half-sister, Eloise Virginia, in the Howell Cemetery in Wilson County.
 After Elbert died, Gladys had her moved to Maplewood Cemetery in Wilson, NC.

 Elbert enjoyed the Stancil Reunions and always arrived with a smile and an abundance of food.

-It was 1949, when Elbert opened Stancils Refrigeration in Wilson.
-It was very successful because at about the same time, meat packers and dairies were opening and needed refrigeration and someone to maintain their equipment.
+In 1949, Elbert opened Stancil's Refrigeration in Wilson.
+It was very successful because, at about the same time, meat packers and dairies were opening and needed refrigeration and someone to maintain their equipment.
 Durward worked with his dad.
 When Bill Barns had an ice-cream dairy, Elbert was there with the expertise Bill needed to keep his equipment running.

-In late 1960s, Elbert rented a tobacco farm in Wilson County for several years.
-He hired blacks to look after his crop.
+In the late 1960s, Elbert rented a tobacco farm in Wilson County for several years.
+He hired workers to look after his crop.
 Cousin Glenn Stancil remembers seeing him at the tobacco market in Wilson.

 Elbert had his first heart attack in the 1960s.
 His second heart attack was in the 1970s.